Supreme Court judgment on Deprivation of Liberty: CBF statement

 What happens next?

-The judgement followed an application by the Attorney General for Northern Ireland, on the grounds that the Minister for Health for Northern Ireland wanted to revise the Northern Ireland Mental Capacity Act Code of Practice to say that even if a person lacks capacity to make decisions about their care and where they live, they can be said to have ‘validly consented’ to their living arrangements if they express happiness with these.
-Following this judgement, we expect that this change will be made to the Northern Ireland Code of Practice.
+The judgment followed an application by the Attorney General for Northern Ireland, on the grounds that the Minister for Health for Northern Ireland wanted to revise the Northern Ireland Mental Capacity Act Code of Practice to say that even if a person lacks capacity to make decisions about their care and where they live, they can be said to have ‘validly consented’ to their living arrangements if they express happiness with these.
+Following this judgment, we expect that this change will be made to the Northern Ireland Code of Practice.

 The Department of Health and Social Care announced last year that it intends to launch a consultation on Liberty Protection Safeguards, which will replace the existing Deprivation of Liberty Safeguards in England and Wales.
 This consultation, which will be run jointly with the Ministry of Justice, is expected to lead to new guidance on how local authorities and other bodies should determine whether people are deprived of their liberty.